Manipulation under anesthesia: Local injection

 As a less common mode of MUA treatment, select injectable medications can be administered directly into affected synovial joints, spinal facet joints, or into the surrounding epidural space.
-Local anesthetic injection allows previously incomplete office-based manual therapy methods to be better delivered/tolerated, but outside of the general anesthesia scenario.
-When rendered to the spine, this variety of MUA procedure is qualified by terms such as manipulation under joint anesthesia (MUJA) and manipulation under epidural anesthesia (MUEA).

 History

-Medication Assisted Manipulation (MAM) has been used since the 1930s, and MUA was practiced by osteopathic physicians and orthopedic surgeons in the 1940s and 1950s.
+Medication-assisted manipulation (MAM) has been used since the 1930s, and MUA was practiced by osteopathic physicians and orthopedic surgeons in the 1940s and 1950s.
 It was largely abandoned due to complications from general anesthesia and due to the type of nonspecific manipulation procedures used.
 It was modified and revived in the 1990s, primarily by chiropractors, and also by osteopathic physicians; this was likely due to safer anesthesia used for conscious sedation, along with increased interest in spinal manipulation (SM).

 In the MUA literature, spinal manipulation under anesthesia has been described as a controversial procedure.
-It has had a history susceptible to enthusiastic claims of success and indiscriminate use.
-With continued misperceptions about the findings and significance of primary research, similar issues remain today.
-An example of this is seen in endorsements for MUA that inaccurately cite study outcomes and/or focus on selective information which places the procedure, and the practice of multiple day applications, in a more favorable light.
-The table that follows provides detail concerning this phenomenon.
+It has a history of enthusiastic claims of success and indiscriminate use.
+With continued misconceptions about the findings and significance of primary research, similar issues remain today.